PiotrPiwowarski/social-media-backend/README.md

 I decided to use H2 database that only runs at runtime.
 This solution is sufficient for purposes of demonstration.

 There are two .sql files in `src/main/resources`:
-* `schema.sql` - it is used to build the database in runtime
+* `schema.sql` - it is used to build the database at runtime
 * `data.sql` - it fills the database with data

 ## Some functionalities